noel-archive/orchid/README.md

 - [NodeHttpBackend](./src/backend/NodeHttpBackend.ts) - Uses the built-in `http` module
 - [UndiciBackend](./src/backend/UndiciBackend.ts) - Uses **undici** which is far faster than the `http` module, this will be the defaukt backend if the `undici` module is installed.
-- [IsomorphicBackend](./src/backend/IsomorphicBackend.ts) - Implements a request backend that is compatible with both the browser and Node.js.
-This has to be explicitly enabled, using the `.isomorphic()` static method in `HttpClient`.

 ## Migration Guide
 ### v1.0 / v1.1 -> v1.2